BarakChamo/frontend-automation/README.md

 #### Complete solutions for each step

 Each step branch poses a small challenge in configuring webpack and automating front-end development.
-If you want to see the full and *'solved'* configuration look at the code for each step in the `master` branch of this repository.
+You can try the challenges by checking out the [`workshop`](https://github.com/BarakChamo/frontend-automation/tree/workshop) branch.
+If you want to see the full and *'solved'* configuration look at the code for each step in the [`master`](https://github.com/BarakChamo/frontend-automation/tree/master) branch of this repository.

 ### Workshop Chapters